-Our mission is to educate parents, teachers, and caregivers in principles that encourage young people to lead and contribute to society.
+Our mission is to educate parents, teachers, and caregivers in principles based on Adlerian Psychology that encourage young people to lead and contribute to society.
 Family leaders are given practical, proven tools to address challenges – whether reducing the small daily struggles like getting out the door in the morning or taking responsibility for homework and completing family chores or to shift the family climate of power struggles or sibling rivalry.

 Family Leadership Center is a 501(c)(3) non-profit organization for parents, caregivers, teachers, and community leaders who want to bring out the best in children and teens.
 Through our programs, adults understand more about human behavior, why children misbehave, and how to best help them grow and live in positive, contributing ways.